Losint/hepboat-docs/plugins/twitch-plugin.md

 # Twitch Plugin

-## Twitch Plugin is currently not working correctly.
-This will be fixed as soon as possible, and in the meantime, has been disabled.
-Sorry for any inconvenience caused!
+## Twitch plugin is now working again!
+Yay!

 The twitch plugin provides an advanced system to announce twitch streams within your guild.
 Two major options exist where the first is the traditional method of defining a list of streams to announce when they are live, the second method allows for dynamic stream announcements based off members of your guild who are streaming.